timofeysie/nextjs-markdown-blog/writings/algorithms-and-data-structures-in-typescript.md

 ### Algorithms

-*Algorithms an unambiguous specification of how to solve a class of problems.
+*Algorithms are an unambiguous specification of how to solve a class of problems.
 It is a set of rules that precisely define a sequence of operations.*

 >[Fun fact] The etymology of the term came from the name of a Persian scientist and polymath Muḥammad ibn Mūsā al-Khwārizmī who wrote *kitāb al-ḥisāb al-hindī* ("Book of Indian computation") around 825 AD.
 He is also credited for the term algebra comes from *Al-Jabr* in the same book (meaning "completion" or "rejoining").
 Readers might know that our number system is also based on the Hindu–Arabic numeral system (or decimal system) which replaced the cumbersome Roman numerals in the early 16thj century.